-The following table summarizes Rhode Island state government employment in FY 2017:
+The following table summarizes Rhode Island state government employment in FY 2019:

-FY 2017 State Wages and Salary Detail Full Time Equivalent (FTE) Positions Count (all fund sources) 13,167 Total Compensation Cost Per FTE (all fund sources) \$107,340
+FY 2019 State Wages and Salary Detail Full Time Equivalent (FTE) Positions Count (all fund sources) 13,422 Total Compensation Cost Per FTE (all fund sources) \$112,817

-As a large portion of government expenditures are on personnel, a significant portion of the direct cost in this scenario is entered into the REMI model as an adjustment to the number of state employees and their level of compensation.
-The remainder of the policy adjustment is entered into the model as changes in investment and exogenous final demand for the industries from which the state purchases goods and services.
+As a large portion of government expenditures are on personnel, a significant portion of the direct cost in this scenario is input in the REMI model as an adjustment to the number of state employees and their level of compensation.
+The remainder of the policy adjustment is input in the model as changes in investment and exogenous final demand for the industries from which the state purchases goods and services.

 The "Tax Policy Response" scenario assumes that the tax incentive is funded by broad-based tax increase.
-This broad-based tax increase is entered into the REMI model as an adjustment to production costs and is distributed across industries in proportion with each industry's total value added to the Rhode Island economy.
+This broad-based tax increase is input in the REMI model as an adjustment to production costs and is distributed across industries in proportion with each industry's total value added to the Rhode Island economy.
 Value added roughly corresponds to a firm's business profits, so this approach provides an efficient method for distributing the impact of a broad-based tax increase in proportion with the taxes paid by each industry.
-For example, the Construction industry (NAICS Code: 23) had total value added in calendar year 2017 of \$1.929 billion out of total value added for all private, non-farm Rhode Island industries of \$44.5 billion.
-This implies that the construction industry's value added as a percentage of the total value added of all Rhode Island industries is 4.3 percent.
+For example, the Construction industry (NAICS Code: 23) had total value added in calendar year 2019 of \$2.3 billion out of total value added for all private, non-farm Rhode Island industries of \$49.9 billion.
+This implies that the construction industry's value added as a percentage of the total value added of all Rhode Island industries is 4.6 percent.
 This percentage is used to yield the adjustment to production costs for the Construction industry.

 The methodology employed in this report also considers the cost to administer each tax incentive as appropriate.
-In the "Government Expenditure Response" scenario, it is unnecessary to consider administrative costs because it is assumed that the same level of state government expenditures would occur regardless of whether the tax incentive program were in place.
+In the "Government Expenditure Response" scenario, it is unnecessary to consider administrative costs because it is assumed that the same level of state government expenditures would occur regardless of whether the tax incentive program was in place.
 In the "Tax Policy Response" scenario, it is assumed that if a tax incentive had not been in place then the cost of tax incentive administration would not have been incurred and the cost savings would be passed along to taxpayers as a tax decrease.